ndrean/zig-assembly-test/README.md

 # Zig-assembly-test
 Zig compiled to WebAssembly rendered in Phoenix Liveview and as a standalone app.

-Build the `WebAssembly` code:
+- Build the `WebAssembly` code:

 ```sh
 cd zoomzig
 zig build
 ```

-Render in Phoenix LiveView:
+- Render in Phoenix LiveView:

 ```sh
 cd mandelbrot
 mix copy && mix phx.server
 ```

-Rendered by GitHub pages as a standalone app:
+- Render by GitHub pages as a standalone app:

 <https://ndrean.github.io/zig-assembly-test/>